-For further details on how you can remember a charity in your Will (and help the UK reach a higher position in future World Giving Indexes), speak to a qualified solicitor.
+For further details on how you can remember a charity in your Will, speak to a qualified solicitor.

 Download our Tax Efficient Giving to Charity information sheet